The variety of baseboard types, styles, materials is stunning. One can easily get lost among those.

 Backgrounds

-We have a tile shower and once in a while I repair the grout.
-There were always some leftovers after this fascinating process, and so not to pollute the environment I filled the wall-floor gabs in our living room with the remaining grout.
+We have a tiled shower and once in a while I repair the grout.
+There were always some leftovers after this fascinating process, and so not to pollute the environment I filled the wall-floor gaps in our living room with the remaining grout.
 It wasn`t somewhat noticeable because, as I`ve mentioned before, we have white walls and light-grey tile floors.

 This time I mixed some grout solely for a short (about 1 m) joint line between the wall and the floor.
 I wanted to see if it works that good in the inter-seasonal period.
 And it does!
 No cracks during the winter-summer period.